IPv6PrefixDelegation for Virtual Machine Manager

 ip --brief a

-interface should get an Global Unicast IPv6 Address (GUA
+Only the Office interface should get an Global Unicast IPv6 Address (GUA).

 lo UNKNOWN 127.0.0.1/8 ::1/128 enp0s16f0u1 UP 172.16.10.154/24 metric 1024 fe80::dabb:c1ff:fe8b:b9d1/64 br30 UP fe80::84d9:45ff:fe20:bb32/64 Office@enp0s16f0u1 UP 172.16.10.155/24 metric 1024 3fff:abc:def:bf0c:dabb:c1ff:fe8b:b9d1/64 fe80::dabb:c1ff:fe8b:b9d1/64 VM@enp0s16f0u1 UP fe80::dabb:c1ff:fe8b:b9d1/64